 - Users must obtain SNX tokens on a reputable crypto exchange

-- They must then stake them on Mintr, a decentralized application (Dapp) that Synthetix developed
+- They must then stake them on Mintr, a decentralised application (Dapp) that Synthetix developed

 - Finally, they must then create synths and begin trading them on Kwenta